Hills voters to decide new police funding strategy

 Editorial: OPC mess needs fresh eyes

 It’s no surprise that a budget compromise offered by Rochester City Council was rejected by the Older Persons Commission governing board Feb.2.
 The two sides aren’t getting any closer to resolving the dispute that has dragged on since fall.
 If anything, the debate seems to become increasingly difficult with each passing week.
-OPC Executive Director Marye Miller says lies are being spread by Rochester City Council; Mayor Stuart Bikson calls her comments “inappropriate” and reminds her … [Read more...]
+OPC Executive Director Marye Miller says lies are being spread by Rochester City Council; Mayor Stuart Bikson calls her comments “inappropriate” and reminds her that she … [Read more...]

 Ballot proposal seeks to amend Rochester Hills charter

 What is the proper use of a Rochester Hills city-owned park or green space?
 If you said recreation, relaxation and appreciation of nature, a group of residents hope you will vote ‘yes’ on a charter amendment proposal on the Nov.
 8 ballot.
 Earlier this year, the leaders of some of the city’s homeowner associations got together to figure out how to protect city parks from unwanted development.
-The move came after city council voted to build a water reservoir in a city park located next to … [Read more...]
+The move came after city council voted to build a water reservoir in a city park located next to Adams … [Read more...]

 Stan Surratt Fires Back in Letter to the Editor